 The aim of our uniform is for students to present a neat, work-like appearance at all times and to take pride in being members of Jumeirah College.
 Personal presentation is therefore very important and a high standard of personal appearance is expected of all students at all times, both inside the College campus and outside in the local community.
 The students are our ambassadors when they are out in the Dubai community and what they do and say, and how they look reflects on all of us.
 Students should make sure to create a positive impression at all times.

-The uniform is compulsory throughout the College and can be purchased online through Threads at www.threadsme.com, the uniform can be ordered from their website or can be bought directly from the store.
+The uniform is compulsory throughout the College and can be purchased online through Threads at www.threadsme.com.
+Please click here to find out how to buy the uniform.

 We particularly ask for parents' support and cooperation in ensuring that students represent themselves, their families and Jumeirah College well in the local Dubai community and beyond.

 The school uniform policy requires that shoes should be black (no open toes, heels, boots, canvas, trainers or hybrid versions).

 The shoes that are required at Jumeirah College should constitute a more traditional style shoe that students are comfortable in and will suit the daily activities in classrooms, laboratories, technology rooms and other day-to-day activities.
 We have prepared the attached document to give you a good idea of what we expect at the school.
 Should you have any further queries, then don’t hesitate to contact your son/daughter’s form tutor or Head of Year.